lana-t/databel_churn_analysis_excel/README.md

 ## Business Question

-**Why are customers leaving Databel, and what strategies can help reduce churn and improve retention?**
+**Why are customers leaving Databel and what strategies can help reduce churn and improve retention?**

 This case study simulates a real-world scenario to uncover churn drivers using customer and aggregate-level data.
 The goal is to provide Databel's executive team with clear, actionable insights.